AkdCodespace1/diasosi-NFT-dApp1/README.md

  Next is a choose file button that allows a person to select any image to be minted by promting a windows explorer window which allows you to navigate to the directory where the file to be minted is stored, then, there is also a name field where the selected image's name will be displayed
  Next there's a field where you enter the title of the NFT  After which you click on the "Mint Now" button which performs the minting function in the dApp  Then "More NFTs" button is located under the minted nfts in the "Minted NFts" section which displays all the minted NFTs in a pre-formatted grid manner.
-(NB: The "More NFTs button won't show up untill the number of minted NFTs exceeds 4) then you can now click to display all other minted NFTs
+(NB: The "More NFTs button won't show up untill the number of minted NFTs exceed 4) then you can now click to display all other minted NFTs